I build data-driven and AI-enabled health systems that work in the real world; across public health, clinical care, and research.

 I work with complex, multi-source health datasets, building ETL pipelines, harmonizing data, and developing analytical dashboards that support evidence-based decision-making.

-I apply machine learning to health and public health problems where prediction, prioritization, or pattern recognition can meaningfully support decisions — with careful attention to model validity, ethics, and deployment context.
+I apply machine learning to health and public health problems where prediction, prioritization, or pattern recognition can meaningfully support decisions, paying careful attention to model validity, ethics, and deployment context.

 I support applied health and AI research by developing data platforms, analytical tools, and visual outputs that bridge technical, clinical, and policy audiences.